rinfeldev/eslint-plugin-unicorn/readme.md

 > Various awesome ESLint rules

+> ⚠️ This is a fork of [`sindresorhus/eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn) with the `explicit-length-check` rule's `greater-than-or-equal` option retained.
+Read more about why this option was removed by the original authors and why we chose to keep using this style [in the original GitHub issue discussions](https://github.com/sindresorhus/eslint-plugin-unicorn/issues/957).

 You might want to check out [XO](https://github.com/xojs/xo), which includes this plugin.

 [**Propose or contribute a new rule ➡**](.github/contributing.md)